 - 4. How can I defend myself against extradition out of Colorado?

-1. What is the basic process for extraditing a fugitive to another state?
+1. What is the process for extraditing a fugitive to another state?

-When another state desires to extradite a fugitive out of Colorado, there are certain basic steps to be followed:
+When another state desires to extradite a fugitive out of Colorado, the basic steps are:

 - The Governor of Colorado initiates an investigation into allegations.